PoPETsMonetor/README/README.md

 In this repository, 3 sh scripts can help you through these steps.
 First, you need to generate a Shadow Tor topology.
-Use generate_script.sh within a new directory (fill in the missing variables, and change the generate.py input values to your convenance).
+Use generate_script.sh within a new directory (fill in the missing variables, and change the generate.py input values to your convenience).

 There is mainly two torrc parameters to control the prioritization
 advantage: